Semantic conventions for messaging client metrics

 ValueDescriptionStability

 sendOne or more messages are provided for sending to an intermediary.
-If a single message is sent, the context of the “Send” span can be used as the creation context and no “Create” span needs to be created.Experimental
+If a single message is sent, the context of the “Send” span can be used as the creation context and no “Create” span needs to be created.Development

-settleOne or more messages are settled.Experimental
+settleOne or more messages are settled.Development

 messaging.system has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.